A critical review of recent GAIA wide binary gravity tests

-However, deciding if there is any change or not in the law of gravity from a statistical sample of $v_{2D}, s_{2D}$ and total stellar masses, $M_{T}$, still requires to handle the presence of kinematic contaminants and possible external perturbers.
-A given wide binary star might harbour in one of its components (or both, in the interest of brevity the distinction will not further be made explicit) a hidden tertiary component, which might not be apparent from current observations, if this extra component is dim enough and close enough to one of the readily identified components of the wide binary.
-The presence of such hidden tertiaries leads to an error in the assigned total mass of the wide binary in question, and also, due to the motion of the internal binary, produces a kinematic offset on the observed wide binary, with respect to the motion one is trying to measure.
-In some cases, an apparent wide binary star might simply be the result of projection effects in a crowded field, or a flyby event between unbound field stars.
+However, deciding if there is any change, or not, in the law of gravity from a statistical sample of $v_{2D}, s_{2D}$ and total stellar masses, $M_{T}$, still requires { handling} the presence of kinematic contaminants and possible external perturbers.
+A given wide binary star might harbour in one of its members (or both-in the interest of brevity the distinction will not further be made explicit if not needed) a hidden tertiary component. { This} might not be apparent from current observations, if this extra component is dim enough and close enough to one of the readily identified { members} of the wide binary.
+The presence of such hidden tertiaries leads to an error in the assigned total mass of the wide binary in question, and also, due to the motion of the internal binary, produces a kinematic offset on the observed wide binary, with respect to the motion that one is trying to measure.
+In some cases, an apparent wide binary star might simply be the result of projection effects in a crowded field, or a flyby between unbound field stars.
 Then, in the case of loosely bound very wide pairs, it becomes increasingly difficult with increasing $s_{2D}$ values, to find isolated systems which can be guaranteed not to show perturbed kinematics as a result of interactions with nearby field stars.
 Further, the details of the statistical implementation used to gauge the presence or otherwise of a deviation from Newtonian expectations is not uniquely established, and the details of it might bias the results obtained, if one is not careful to test the full scheme being used and if no consistency safeguards are introduced in the approach.